Fox's Book of Martyrs

 were issued from court to the governors of all the provinces in France; so

-that, in a week's time, about one hundred thousand Protestants were cut to
+that, in a week's time, about one hundred thousand Protestants were cut to pieces in different parts

-pieces in different parts of the kingdom!
-Two or three governors only refused
+of the kingdom!
+Two or three governors only refused to obey the king's orders.

-governor of Auvergne, wrote the king the following letter, which deserves to be
+following letter, which deserves to be transmitted to

-transmitted to the latest posterity.
+the latest posterity.

 "SIRE: